Books About Residential Schools for Kids of all Ages

-The last residential school in Canada closed in 1996 but, chances are, even if you were in school at that time, you would not have heard of residential schools, nor the shocking and painful history behind them.
-Although 130 residential schools were in operation in Canada over the course of more than 100 years, it wasn’t until 2015, when the Truth and Reconciliation Commission of Canada concluded its mandate to inform all Canadians about what happened in residential schools, that most Canadians started to learn about the atrocities committed by the Canadian government and associated religious institutions to Indigenous, First Nations, Métis, and Inuit children and their families.
+The last residential school in Canada closed in 1996 but, chances are, even if you were attending school at that time, you would not have heard of residential schools, nor the shocking and painful history behind them.
+Although 130 residential schools were in operation in Canada over more than 100 years, it wasn’t until 2015, when the Truth and Reconciliation Commission of Canada concluded its mandate to inform all Canadians about what happened in residential schools, that most Canadians started to learn about the atrocities committed by the Canadian government and associated religious institutions to Indigenous, First Nations, Métis, and Inuit children and their families.

 Books About Residential Schools for Children 4-10 years of age